 Scaffolding Accident Claims

-Workplaces should be safe environments where we can carry out our jobs without fear for our health and safety.
+Workplaces should be safe environments where jobs can be carried out without health and safety fears.
 If you’ve been injured in a scaffolding accident, you may be able to claim.
+A personal injury claim must be made within a strict 3-year time limit.
+We recommend that you contact us as soon as possible.
 Our experienced personal injury solicitors can help you claim the compensation you deserve.

 Free initial discussion

 For a no-obligation initial discussion about your circumstances and to find out whether you have a claim, please feel free to call us on 0800 342 3206 or get in touch online.

 We can help employees, contractors and members of the public, who as a result of someone else’s negligence, have been involved in scaffolding accidents.
 These accidents might involve:

 - Inadequate safety procedures